Ursula von der Leyen: Family and early life

 Von der Leyen was born in 1958 in Ixelles, Brussels, Belgium, where she lived until she was 13 years old.

 In 1971, she relocated to Sehnde in the Hanover region after her father had become CEO of the food company Bahlsen and involved in state politics in Lower Saxony.

-In 1986, she married physician Heiko von der Leyen, a member of the von der Leyen family that made their fortune as silk merchants.
+In 1986, she married physician Heiko von der Leyen, a member of the von der Leyen family, which belonged to the German nobility and made its fortune as silk merchants.
 They have seven children, born between 1987 and 1999.
 Von der Leyen is Lutheran.

 She lives with her family on a farm in Burgdorf near Hanover where they keep horses.
 She is a keen equestrian and has been involved in competitive horseriding.